ndk/kubernetes-ingress/docs/content/app-protect-dos/configuration.md

       apDosPolicy: "default/dospolicy"
   ```

-> Notice how the fields match exactly in name and level.
-The Ingress Controller will transform the YAML into a valid JSON App Protect Dos policy config.

-> **Note**: The relationship between the Policy JSON and the resource spec is 1:1.
-If you're defining your resources in YAML, as we do in our examples, you'll need to represent the policy as YAML.
-The fields must match those in the source JSON exactly in name and level.

 ## App Protect Dos Logs

-You can set the [App Protect Dos Log configurations](/nginx-app-protect-dos/logs-overview/types-of-logs/) by creating an `APDosLogConf` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+You can set the [App Protect Dos Log configuration](/nginx-app-protect-dos/logs-overview/types-of-logs/) by creating an `APDosLogConf` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and specifying the qualified identifier(`namespace/name`) of the `ApDosLogConf` in the `DosProtectedResource`.

-To add the App Protect Dos log configurations to an Ingress resource:

-1. Create an `APDosLogConf` Custom resource manifest.
-2. Add the desired log configuration to the `spec` field in the `APDosLogConf` resource.

-   > **Note**: The fields from the JSON must be presented in the YAML *exactly* the same, in name and level.
-The Ingress Controller will transform the YAML into a valid JSON App Protect Dos log config.

 For example, say you want to log state changing requests for your Ingress resources using App Protect Dos.
 The App Protect Dos log configuration looks like this: